Connect with others who understand.

 • Jaundice (yellowing of the skin and eyes)

-Although there’s no cure for PBC, medications can slow its progression, help manage symptoms, and improve liver function.
+Although there’s not yet a cure for PBC, medications can slow its progression, help manage symptoms, and improve liver function.

 For people newly diagnosed with the condition, Marcia’s advice is simple but important: “Be gentle with yourself.
 It’s not your fault.”